 The Consortium will take place on Feb.
-11, 2019.
+3-7 (date not decided yet), 2020.
 The format will include student presentations with plenary discussions, individual meetings with experienced researchers, discussions over breaks, peer-feedback, and panel discussions.

 Candidates for the Doctoral Consortium will be selected based on the potential of their research for future impact on the field of Web Search and Data Mining and the likely benefit to the student of participating in the Consortium.
 Prospective attendees should have written or made significant progress toward a thesis proposal (or equivalent).
 We will also consider late-stage students close to completing the thesis itself, but expect less benefit to accrue to these students.